-EBC is focused on reducing food waste on UNO's campus and raising awareness about food insecurities in the surround community.
-The organization has three focus areas: food recovery, service, and advocacy.
+Every Bite Counts (EBC) is focused on reducing food waste on UNO's campus and raising awareness about food insecurities in the

 In October 2017, EBC joined The Campus Kitchens Project, the leading national nonprofit empowering students to fight hunger and food waste.
 Through this affiliation, the student organization gains access to grant opportunities and best practices being implemented by universities across the nation in regards to food waste and food insecurities.

 EBC works to recover edible food otherwise thrown away for the purpose of giving back to underserved individuals, especially youth, in our surrounding community.
 The primary area of focus is on recovering food from catered events held in the Barbara Weitz Community Engagement Center, The College of Public Administration & Community Service, and the Milo Bail Student Center.

 EBC organizes a network of volunteers to collaborate in collecting and redistributing food to the nonprofit organization Youth Emergency Services (YES).
 Hours spent on collecting, packaging, and delivering food will count for community service hours.